-255 - Introduction to African-American Literature - A survey of writing by African-Americans from the 18th to 20th centuries, covering early texts, poetry and speeches, narratives of slavery and escape, abolition, the Reconstruction era, the Harlem Renaissance, the Black Arts movement and contemporary black writers.
+- 255 Introduction to African-American Literature A survey of writing by African- Americans from the 18th to 20th centuries, covering early texts, poetry and speeches, narratives of slavery and escape, abolition, the Reconstruction era, the Harlem Renaissance, the Black Arts movement and contemporary black writers.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Offered alternate years.
 Three hours.
-Haynes.
-271 - Writing Women's Lives - Writing by and about women across time and geography.
+Haynes. - 271 Writing Women's Lives Writing by and about women across time and geography.
 The course examines both literature and feminist literary criticism to explore a range of topics, including how expectations of women's and men's roles have affected women's access to and practice of writing, how differences of culture, race, sexuality and nationality register in women's texts, how women writers see themselves in relation to various literary traditions, and how distinguishing women's writing as a separate field poses both advantages and problems for the study of literature.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Staff.

-272 - Modern African Literature - An introduction to and survey of major trends and authors in African literature mainly written in English in the last century with attention to selected texts and countries.
+Staff. - 272 Modern African Literature An introduction to and survey of major trends and authors in African literature mainly written in English in the last century with attention to selected texts and countries.
 Offered alternate years.
+Partially fulfills the AOK requirement in Arts and Literature (literature).
 Three hours.
-Sheckels.

-300 - Advanced Expository Writing - A course designed to give intermediate and advanced students concentrated instruction and practice in expository writing.
+Sheckels. - 300 Advanced Expository Writing A course designed to give intermediate and advanced students concentrated instruction and practice in expository writing.
 Offered alternate years.
 Three hours.
-Cull, Mills.

-301 - Peer Tutoring of Writing - Theory and practice to prepare for tutoring in the college's Writing Center.
+Cull, Mills. - 301 Peer Tutoring of Writing Theory and practice to prepare for tutoring in the college's Writing Center.
 Students will study principles of effective writing and tutoring and will practice what they've learned.
-Topics include: the use of writing resources, writing across the displines, and the tutoring of students with varied backgrounds (including ESL).
+Topics include: the use of writing resources, writing across the disciplines, and the tutoring of students with varied backgrounds (including ESL).
 Permission of the instructor required.
 One hour.
-Mills.

-302 - Autobiographical Writing - An examination of the history of autobiographical writing, its various purposes, and attendant controversies.
+Mills. - 302 Autobiographical Writing An examination of the history of autobiographical writing, its various purposes, and attendant controversies.
 Students will read a selection of memoirs and essays on autobiographical writing and draft their own memoir, which they will present to the class on days devoted to writing workshops.
-Not open to freshman, except with permission of instructor.
+Not open to first year students, except with permission of instructor.
 Three hours.
-Staff.

-303 - The Craft of Editing - Editors have to know everything about everything.
+Staff. - 303 The Craft of Editing Editors have to know everything about everything.
 Introduces students to the essential skills of editing that help assure clarity, coherence, consistency, correctness, and elegance in written communication.
 Considers how the rapid and dramatic changes in print culture are blurring the lines between writer and editor.
 Prerequisite: ENGL 185.
 Same as JOUR 203.
 Three hours.
 Staff.